edwinb-ai/edwinb-ai/README.md

 Here are some of my interests:

-- Numerical methods
+- Numerical Methods and Scientific Computing
-- Soft Matter Physics
+- Soft Matter Physics and its computational component
-- Computer Simulations
-- Statistical Machine Learning (Bayesian formulation and probabilistic models)
+- Optimization and metaheuristics (still learning)
 - Programming languages (just for fun)

 <a href="#">